Mathematics Weblog

 The examiners’ report is now out and it says (edited to show context)

-Attempts at calculating M^{2006} were rarely completely successful.
-Many candidates found that M^8 was the identity matrix but then went on to say that M^{2006} must also be the identity matrix.
-Others gave the value of M^2 or gave the correct answer without any indication as to their reason for doing so, or with incomplete reasoning.
+- Attempts at calculating were rarely completely successful.
+Many candidates found that was the identity matrix but then went on to say that must also be the identity matrix.
+Others gave the value of or gave the correct answer without any indication as to their reason for doing so, or with incomplete reasoning.

 How disappointing that so few managed to complete the question successfully.
 The lack of reasoning doesn’t tell us whether students guessed or found it too easy to bother putting down the working.
-It might have helped if students were taught that if a and b are integers then there exist integers q and r with 0 \leq r<b such that a=qb+r but these fundamental ideas seemed to have been lost to A level.
+It might have helped if students were taught that if and are integers then there exist integers and with such that but these fundamental ideas seemed to have been lost to A level.
 In the first AS exam the examiners comment that

 which means